bbauska/UC-Davis-JS-Basics/readme.md

   alt="toUpperCase method." />
 </p>

-Essentially in JavaScript, when you have a function that belongs to an object, it's called a method.
-For example, we have the string object and there are functions that belong to string objects like toUpperCase or toLowerCase, and when we have a function like that that belongs to the string object, it's called the toUpperCase method, because it belongs to the string object.
+Essentially in JavaScript, when you have a function that belongs to an object, it&apos;s called a method.
+For example, we have the string object and there are functions that belong to string objects like toUpperCase or toLowerCase, and when we have a function like that that belongs to the string object, it&apos;s called the toUpperCase method, because it belongs to the string object.
 Or another example, with arrays we have the push method, which is a function that belongs to the array object.
-So when we push something into array, we're using the push method and we use the term method for that.
+So when we push something into array, we&apos;re using the push method and we use the term method for that.

 Now, in reality in JavaScript, everything is an object so in that sense, every function belongs to an object of one sort or another.
 In fact, earlier on in this lesson, we wrote a function called doStuff.
-But doStuff, since it doesn't explicitly belong to some other object, it does belong to the window, and you could actually write window.doStuff and that will actually work.
+But doStuff, since it doesn&apos;t explicitly belong to some other object, it does belong to the window, and you could actually write window.doStuff and that will actually work.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->